rancher/docs/content/rancher/v2.x/en/installation/air-gap-installation/_index.md

 - Rancher supports air gap installs using a private registry.
 You must have your own private registry or other means of distributing Docker images to your machine.
 If you need help with creating a private registry, please refer to the [Docker documentation](https://docs.docker.com/registry/).

     For each Rancher [release](https://github.com/rancher/rancher/releases), we provide the Docker images and scripts needed to mirror these images to your own registry.
-The Docker images are used when installing Rancher in a HA setup, when provisioning a cluster where Rancher is launching Kubernetes, or when you enable features like pipelines or logging.
+The Docker images are used when installing Rancher in an HA setup, when provisioning a cluster where Rancher is launching Kubernetes, or when you enable features like pipelines or logging.

 - **Installation Option:** Before beginning your air gap installation, choose whether you want ~~a~~ [single-node install]({{< baseurl >}}/rancher/v2.x/en/installation/single-node) or a [high availability install]({{< baseurl >}}/rancher/v2.x/en/installation/ha).
 View your chosen configuration's introduction notes along with Rancher's [node requirements]({{< baseurl >}}/rancher/v2.x/en/installation/requirements).